Puerto Rico's Supreme Court Rules Pierluisi Unconstitutionally Sworn In As Governor

 Pierluisi was nominated as secretary of state by former Gov. Ricardo Rosselló, who resigned last Friday amid public protests and a scandal over a thread of homophobic and misogynistic texts.

 The island's constitution calls for the secretary of state to be the first in the line of gubernatorial succession.
-The next person in the constitutional line of succession is Secretary of Justice Wanda Vazquez.
-She has previously stated she does not want to be governor.
+The next person in the constitutional line of succession is Secretary of Justice Wanda Vázquez, who has stated she had "no interest" in assuming the post.

+Declaración de la Secretaria de Justicia, Wanda Vázquez Garced: pic.twitter.com/AHK1hdryZq— Lcda Wanda Vázquez Garced (@wandavazquezg) August 7, 2019

+But on Wednesday, Vázquez issued a statement saying she will comply with the order of succession.